Trochanteric Bursitis: Bursitis of the Hip

-You doctor may also order an MRI (magnetic resonance imaging) or a CT (computed tomography) scan for more detailed information to help evaluate the soft tissues (bursa, muscles, tendons, ligaments, fascia, and other connective tissues) in and around your hip joint.
+Your doctor may also order an MRI (magnetic resonance imaging) or a CT (computed tomography) scan for more detailed information to help evaluate the soft tissues (bursa, muscles, tendons, ligaments, fascia, and other connective tissues) in and around your hip joint.
 They will show fluid next to the muscle, and may identify bursitis, tendinitis, inflammation, tears and other associated conditions.

 Ultrasonography can confirm diagnosis and demonstrate tissue disruption or thickened tendons.
 It is good for identifying bursitis and excessive fluid in bursa, and/or eliminating other causes of pain.

-Do You Really have Hip Bursitis?
+Are You Sure You Really have Trochanteric Hip Bursitis?

 The only way you can know for sure whether you have hip bursitis is if you get a proper diagnosis for the condition by your doctor.
 Some other hip injuries include: hip tendonitis, snapping hip syndrome, greater trochanteric pain syndrome, hip arthritis, labral tear, osteonecrosis, or a fractured hip.